 Schools – D.C.
 Public Schools and Public Charter Schools

 All D.C.
-Public Schools will be closed for classes March 16 – 31 in a District-wide effort to mitigate the spread of the coronavirus.
-Meals will be available for all youth 18 and under every weekday from Monday, March 16 – Tuesday, March 31 from 10:00 a.m. – 2:00 p.m. at select sites.
+Public Schools will remain closed and students will participate in distance learning through the end of the school year on May 29.
+Public charter schools are also encouraged to close through the end of the school year.
+Meals will be available for all youth 18 and under every weekday from 10:00 a.m. – 2:00 p.m. at select sites. at select sites.
 Children DO NOT need to be DCPS students in order to receive meals.
 No ID or prior sign-up is required.
 Meals will be provided to-go in order to encourage social distancing.
 More information can be found here.
+Pre-packed groceries are available at ten DCPS meal sites from 12:30 p.m. – 2:00 p.m. every weekday.
+Groceries are distributed on a first come, first serve basis.

 Along with DCPS, many public charter schools will also be offering meals to students.
 Children do not need to be enrolled in the charter school to receive meals.
 More information can be found here.